MJCruickshank/SARveillance/Docker.md

 docker-compose up
 ```

 You can now open your browser at localhost:8501.
-All generate images will be saved in the sarveillance folder under "data".
-You cn also edit your points of interests by changing the file /poi/poi_df.csv and restart the container.
+All generate images will be saved under "SARveillance/data".
+You can also edit your points of interests by changing the file "SARveillance/poi/poi_df.csv" and refresh the browser.